List of religious populations: Muslims

 Data is ranked by mean estimate in parentheses.
 Irreligious includes agnostic, atheist, secular people, and those having no formal religious adherence.
 It does not necessarily mean that those of this group don't belong to any religion.
 Some religions have harmonized with local cultures and can be seen as a cultural background rather than a formal religion.
-Additionally, the practice of officially associating a family or household with a religion, while not formally practicing the affiliated religion, is common in many countries.
+The practice of officially associating a family or household with a religion, while not formally practicing the affiliated religion, is common in many countries.
 Thus, over half of this group is theistic and/or influenced by religious principles, but nonreligious/non-practicing and not true atheists or agnostics.
 See Spiritual but not religious.